sangchun1/Deepfake-Dectection/README.md

 ## Citation

-If you use this repository or build on this project, please cite the repository and acknowledge the OpenFake and Semi-Truths datasets accordingly.
+If you use this repository or build on this project, please cite the repository and acknowledge the OpenFake dataset<!-- and Semi-Truths datasets--> accordingly.